AfahriOK/ShopForHome-Frontend/README.md

 # Requirements

-The overall requirements for this project were to create 2 types of users (normal and admin) with the following functionalaity.
+The overall requirements for this project were to create 2 types of users (normal and admin) with the following functionality.

 ## User Stories
 1. As a user I should be able to login, logout, and register into the application.